War of 1812 in Wisconsin: Bicentennial Re-enactment

 The War of 1812 came to Prairie du Chien on July 17, 1814, when U.S. and British-Canadian soldiers clashed on what is now the west lawn of the Villa Louis.
 Re-enactors will interpret events from the historic event through a living history camp and a narrated battle each day.
-The battles will begin at 5 pm on Saturday and at 2:30 pm on Sunday.
+The battle re-enactments will take place at 4 pm Saturday and 2:30 pm Sunday.

 Venue: Villa Louis